Daniel M. Thompson

 - Credits include work for Geffen, Rhythm King (U.K.), Stone Bone, and Coil Records; 20th Century Fox and Sony Pictures; ABC, NBC, CBS, HBO, Showtime, FOX, UPN, and the WB, including work on The Sopranos, ER, Malibu Shores, Melrose Place, Sabrina the Teenage Witch, Touched by an Angel, Soul Food, NCIS, and numerous network and cable television movies; feature films include Swimfan and The Sweetest Thing

-- Author of the textbook Understanding Audio: Getting the Most Out of Your Project or Professional Recording Studio and the Berklee Online courses Critical Listening and Advanced Audio Ear Training for the Mix Engineer
+- Author of the textbook Understanding Audio: Getting the Most Out of Your Project or Professional Recording Studio and the Berklee Online courses Critical Listening, Advanced Audio Ear Training for the Mix Engineer, Audio Fundamentals, and online master's degree courses Critical Analysis of Music Production Techniques and Architectural, Acoustic, and Audio System Design for the Modern Music Production Studio

-- Feature articles for Electronic Musician, EQ , and SB&O (Student Band and Orchestra) magazines
+- Author of feature articles for Electronic Musician, EQ, and SB&O (Student Band and Orchestra) magazines

-- Member of the National Academy of Recording Arts and Sciences (NARAS), the Audio Engineering Society (AES), the American Society of Composers, Authors and Publishers (ASCAP), and the Society of Professional Audio Recording Services (SPARS)
+- Member of the Recording Academy (formerly known as NARAS); the Academy’s Producers and Engineers Wing; the Latin Academy of Recording Arts & Sciences (LARAS); the Audio Engineering Society (AES); the American Society of Composers, Authors and Publishers (ASCAP), and the Society of Professional Audio Recording Services (SPARS)

 - A.B., Harvard College